Zorz42/jacOS/README.md

 # jacOS
-My own extremelly simple operating system
+My own extremely simple operating system

 It is heavily inspired by this beautiful tutorial: https://github.com/cfenollosa/os-tutorial